dromzeh/dromzeh.dev/src/posts/hi3-fps-unlock.md

 }
 ```

-Inside of here, the values that I'm interested in are `TargetFrameRateForInLevel` and `TargetFrameRateForOthers`.
+The values that I'm interested in are `TargetFrameRateForInLevel` and `TargetFrameRateForOthers`.
-These values are the FPS values that are used in the game.

 `TargetFrameRateForInLevel` is the FPS value that is used when you're in a level, and `TargetFrameRateForOthers` is the FPS value that is used when you're not in a level.

-## The Program
+## Program Structure

-Note: this program was originally written using NodeJS, but I decided to rewrite it in Rust for fun.
+This program will need to do the following:

+-   Read the registry value
+-   Parse the value as JSON
+-   Collect user input for the FPS values
-### Getting the Registry Value
+-   Update the FPS values in the Registry

+I decided to use Rust, why?
+Becuase I can.

 The first thing I need to do is read the registry value, so we are using the `winreg` crate to do this.

+### Reading the Registry Value

 ```rust
 let hkcu = RegKey::predef(HKEY_CURRENT_USER);